xug15/training_book/3bash.md

 ```
 1) open crontab and edit it by the following command:

-crontab -e
+crontab -e  or crontab ~/cronjob

-2) type in the following lines:
+2) type in the following lines or write the following in a file (i.e. ~/crontab):

 # minute hour day_in_month month day_in_week command
      10   5  * * *   ~/backup.sh > ~/backup.log